The Kuumba Singers of Harvard College: Kuumba's Early Political Climate

 The late 1960s and early 1970s found Black students at Harvard to be few in number, and as such alienated from much of that institution.
 With curriculum that did not foster the perspective of the Black experience and a campus that was at times even hostile to the presence of its Black students, Harvard showed an unwelcoming hand to those that it admitted during these times.
 Yet, despite Harvard's isolating environment, the tides of Black Pride and Black Power pushed Black students on campus to fight for institutional structures that would allow students of African descent a space to commune with their culture in a way that held them accountable to their past and present as Black members of society.
 The products of this fight were a Department of Afro-American Studies, an Afro-American Cultural Center, and creative cultural groups including the Kuumba Singers.
 What was so powerful about the Kuumba Singers was the connection it created between Black culture and Black spirituality.
 The group helped fill-in a gap that had been missing for many of its members at Harvard.

 Yet more than just for Harvard students, Kuumba in the 70s was designed to be a space for Black students from all over Boston to join.
 The organization wished for diversity that would unify the African American community across boundaries of class, gender, denomination, age, and other institutional road-blocks.
 With that, members from neighboring colleges found a home on Harvard's campus with Kuumba.

 During the political times of the 70s, Kuumba was found at many political demonstrations, supporting the rights of Black people locally as well as globally.
 In fact, it was these political tensions of the global arena that caused Mr. Hubert Walters, the first director of the choir (who was succeeded by Robert Winfrey when Walters's contract was not renewed by the College), to implement the tradition of singing “Nkosi Sikelel' iAfrika,” a freedom song of South Africa later to be the South African national anthem.
-With voices tied both to Black creativity and spirituality, Kuumba remained a source of hope for many of the changes that were occurring in those tumultuous of times.

 The 1970s saw the creation of the annual Weekend of Black Spirituality, a celebration of the end of Kuumba's performance year and featured guest choirs, culminating in Kuumba's spring concert.
-This tradition continued through the 70s under the leadership of Robert Winfrey, the beloved father-figure director that stayed with Kuumba for 25 years.
+This tradition continued through the 70s under the leadership of Robert Winfrey, the director that stayed with Kuumba for 25 years.